History Group Appleton with Eaton History Group (AwEHG)

 If you want to join us just come along or get in touch – John Page on 01865-864808 or Roger Gilkes on email@example.com

 History Group News

-For your diaries: there will be an open talk “The River at War” in the Autumn in Appleton School Hall by Bill King, a local history expert and co-author of books on the Second World War.
+For your diaries: there will be an open talk “The River at War sometime soon in Appleton School Hall by Bill King, a local history expert and co-author of books on the Second World War.

 He will refer to the role of the Upper Thames in the defence of this country, especially in relation to World War 2.